How Predicate Pushdown Reduces GIS Query Latency in Spatial Lakehouse Architectures

 1. Envelope columns are DOUBLE type and populated during write.

-2. EXPLAIN confirms PushedFilters on all four bbox columns.
+2. EXPLAIN FORMATTED confirms PushedFilters on all four bbox columns.

 3. File scan metrics show Files Read << Total Files.